-The Melammu Project: The Intellectual Heritage of Assyria and Babylonia in East and West
+The Melammu Project: The Heritage of Mesopotamia and the Ancient Near East

 The on-line resources provided by the Melammu Project include a database, a bibliography, a PDF library, and links to websites relevant to the project's focus.
 The database aims to collect textual, art-historical, archaeological, ethnographic and linguistic evidence concerning the heritage of Mesopotamia and the Ancient Near East and to make it easily accessible on the Internet.
 All resources are open-ended, and everyone is invited to contribute new information through the website's submission forms.